samadbarrikhojasteh/MIS-NeRF/README.md

 ### Dependencies

-Since MIS-NeRF is developed upon the Nerfstudio framework and [Nerfacto] (https://docs.nerf.studio/nerfology/methods/nerfacto.html), all requirements and dependencies of Nerfstudio remain applicable to MIS-NeRF.
+Since MIS-NeRF is developed upon the Nerfstudio framework and [Nerfacto](https://docs.nerf.studio/nerfology/methods/nerfacto.html), all requirements and dependencies of Nerfstudio remain applicable to MIS-NeRF.
 We have developed and modified version ```v1.0.0``` of Nerfstudio, which can be accessed [here](https://github.com/nerfstudio-project/nerfstudio/releases/tag/v1.0.0).
 ## 2. Using the synthetic liver dataset
 This repository includes a synthetic liver experiment dataset consisting of RGB images, depth maps, and corresponding masks.